jackiehjm/stx-docs/doc/source/datanet/kubernetes/removing-a-data-network-using-the-cli.rst

 #.
 Remove the data network from the interface.

     #.
-Identify the interface to be removed.
+Identify the interface to be removed from the data network.

         For example: